 Even in the age of body-positivity, you'd be hard-pressed to find someone that cannot identify one physical insecurity.
 The universal quest for perfection means self-improvement is ingrained.
 In fact, I was raised on it.
-My friends and I were discussing thigh gaps as young as nine.
+My friends and I were discussing thigh gaps as young as nine years-old.
 By 12 we could all identify what we would "get done", if we lived in an ideal world where elective surgery was affordable and without social stigma.
 Ten years later, two of my friends have now had cosmetic surgery.

 Two weeks ago, my 21-year-old friend told me she was undergoing elective surgery to change her nose.
-The 21st-century me thought, 'sure, we all have our "things" (body hang ups), but should we really invest that much time and effort simply to conform to media-propagated beauty standards?
-Who, in this hyper self-oriented universe, stops thinking about themselves long enough to really judge someone else?'
+The 21st-century me thought, sure, we all have our "things" (body hang-ups), but should we really invest that much time and effort simply to conform to media-propagated beauty standards?
+Who, in this hyper self-oriented universe, stops thinking about themselves long enough to really judge someone else?

 Auckland surgeon Stephen Mills says there has been a prominent increase in young women seeking cosmetic surgery in New Zealand.
 While body insecurity has always run rampant among teens, Dr Mills attributes this growing desire for surgery to the information age.
 He says young people are seeing cosmetic procedure results shared online so are more aware of what is available and "less prepared to put up with issues, especially when there are possible solutions".